agchan12/test/README.md

     cd /path/to/folder
     ruby router.rb

-Instructions below on the relevant URL's to the BigCommerce Assignment Questions

 ### 3. Unit Test

 NOTE: Make sure to have run the command "ruby router.rb" before continuing